 I extracted mobility behavioural type as the mean and credible interval of the posterior distribution of each individual’s random intercept.
 I then extracted the posterior distribution of the rIIV for each level of the random intercept as an indicator of behavioural predictability.
 Each of these measures of behavioural variation was then correlated with individual average mating success using a Pearson product-moment correlation.
 Correlations were made for each sex separately.

-Data were visualized using the R packages ggplot2 (Wickham 2016).
-Means are given ± one standard error of the mean (SEM) unless otherwise noted.
+Data were visualized using the R package ggplot2 (Wickham 2016).
+Unless otherwise noted, means are given ± one standard error of the mean (SEM).

 Results

+Females (n=16) were observed a total of 127 times and males (n=17) were observed n = 108 times (see electronic supplementary material, figure S1).
 A previous report on this population of animals (Kelly and Gwynne 2023a) showed that males (18.77 ± 4.46 m/night, n = 17) travel significantly farther per night on average than females (7.89 ± 1.26 m/night, n = 16) and that travel distance is significantly repeatable in both sexes (males: R = 0.60 [0.33–0.77], n = 17; females: R = 0.30 [0.06–0.51], n = 16).

 The population level mean residual standard deviation for nightly travel distance is 7.66 m (back-transformed intercept of the dispersion model exp(y0) = -0.47; Table 1).
 As predicted, females were more predictable in their nightly travel distance than males (ysex = 0.32 [0.04, 0.57]; Figure 1).
 The predicted standard deviation from the mean residual standard deviation (rIIV) for nightly travel distance varied across individuals (ω2ID = 0.12 [0.01, 0.32]), which suggests that the predictability of nightly movement differs across individuals.